wangyz1999/resume-web/content/authors/admin/_index.md

 In my three research projects, I developed deep-learning models to suggest routes for human search-and-rescue teams, taught a face robot to speak with human-like facial expressions, and made a legged robot “aware” of its appearance through motion.

 I'm currently applying for a Ph.D. program concentrating on Robotics, Representation Learning, and Computer Vision.
-I’m highly interested in understanding the nature of intelligence and its embodiment in artificial agents.
+I’m highly interested in understanding the nature of intelligence and its embodiment in artificial agents, with a long-term goal of contributing to the birth of strong AI.

 {{< icon name="download" pack="fas" >}} Here's my {{< staticref "uploads/resume.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.